twocentstudios/twocentstudios.github.com/_posts/2013-02-27-the-making-of-vinylogue.markdown

 This example is for editing the userName of a friend by tapping the cell during edit mode (this used to be done by tapping the accessory button, but changed before release).

+> (TCSFavoriteUsersViewController.m)

-{% codeblock (TCSFavoriteUsersViewController.m) lang:objc %}
+{% highlight objc %}
     - (void)tableView:(UITableView *)tableView didSelectRowAtIndexPath:(NSIndexPath *)indexPath{
       [tableView deselectRowAtIndexPath:indexPath animated:YES];

      // Get the user name for the row using a helper function.
      // We could get the whole User object, but in this case
      // we only need the name.
       NSString *userName = [self userNameForIndexPath:indexPath];

       // Selecting the cell has different behavior depending on
       // whether or not the controller is in edit mode. if (!self.editing){

         // In non-editing mode, just present a new chart controller.
         TCSWeeklyAlbumChartViewController *albumChartController = [[TCSWeeklyAlbumChartViewController alloc] initWithUserName:userName playCountFilter:self.playCountFilter];
         [self.navigationController pushViewController:albumChartController animated:YES];
       }else{

         TCSUserNameViewController *userNameController = [[TCSUserNameViewController alloc] initWithUserName:userName headerShowing:NO];
         @weakify(self);

         // The userNameController has a signal (analogous to a protocol) that
         // sends the User object if it has changed.
         // We subscribe to it in advance, and write our instructions for
         // processing changes.
         [[userNameController userSignal] subscribeNext:^(User *user){
           @strongify(self);

           // Section 0 is for the primary user.
           // Section 1 is for friends.
           // Our userStore class takes care of the actual replacement
           // and persistence.
           if (indexPath.section == 0){
             [self.userStore setUser:user];
           }else{
             [self.userStore replaceFriendAtIndex:indexPath.row withFriend:user];
           }
         }completed:^{
           // The signal completing tells us that we can remove the user name controller.
           [self.navigationController popViewControllerAnimated:YES];
         }];

         [self.navigationController pushViewController:userNameController animated:YES];
       }
     }
-{% endcodeblock %}
+{% endhighlight %}

 The child controller has a signal instead of a protocol method.
 We place what would be the protocol method's contents in the signal subscription block.